National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     }
     ```

-1. Click blue “Preview” button.
+1. Click blue "Preview" button.

 1. Verify the operation was successful and the columns look right.